hahashu/TextileNet/README.md

 <br />

 # LICENCE
-The data collection code is released with an MIT license.
+The data collection code is released with the MIT license.
 For TextileNet dataset, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.